Skip to content

 engine.setFieldLoading('city', true);

-const result = await lookupCity(value);
+const result = await lookupCity(engine.values.zipCode);

 engine.setValue('city', result.name);